kiegroup/process-migration-service/README.md

 ## Disabling database schema auto-creation

-Process Migration service generates the database schema automatically if it is not already present by using the DDL scripts bundled in the application.
+By default, Process Migration service generates an in-memory database schema automatically.
-You should be able to disable and manage the schema creation by disabling the `quarkus.flyway.migrate-at-start` property.
+You should be able to disable it and manage the schema creation by setting and passing the `quarkus.flyway.migrate-at-start=false` system property.

 ```shell script
 java -jar -Dquarkus.flyway.migrate-at-start=false target/quarkus-app/quarkus-run.jar